Hamid Karzai: Unocal connection

-Barry Lane UNOCAL's manager for public relations states in an interview on the website Emperor's Clothes that, "He was never a consultant, never an employee.
+Barry Lane, UNOCAL's manager for public relations, stated in an interview on the website Emperor's Clothes, "He was never a consultant, never an employee.
 We've exhaustively searched through all our records."
-Lane however did say that Zalmay Khalilzad, the former United States Ambassador to the United Nations, was a Unocal consultant in the mid-1990s.
+Lane did, however, say that Zalmay Khalilzad, the former United States Ambassador to the United Nations, was a Unocal consultant in the mid-1990s.

 Communication with Taliban

 In October 2013, Karzai's administration and the Afghan Intelligence agency were found to be communicating with the Pakistani Taliban about the shifting of power that was expected to occur if the U.S. forces withdrew in 2014.
 Karzai himself was in London at the time of the discovery, to participate in talks with Pakistan and the U.S. on the possible location of Taliban leader Mullah Baradar.
 At the time, it was unknown if Karzai was directly involved or even knew of such communications.

-In May 2021, Karzai spoke with German newspaper Der Spiegel, where he expressed his sympathy with the Taliban, criticized the role of the United States in Afghanistan and praised the role of the European Union, at the same time, saying that the future of Afghanistan relies heavily on neighboring Pakistan.
+In May 2021, Karzai spoke with German newspaper Der Spiegel, where he expressed his sympathy with the Taliban, criticized the role of the United States in Afghanistan, and praised the role of the European Union, at the same time saying that the future of Afghanistan relied heavily on neighboring Pakistan.
 He also considered the Taliban "victims of foreign forces" and said that Afghans were being manipulated to be "each against the other".
-In November 2021, he told Yalda Hakim of BBC News that he considered the Taliban as "brothers".
+In November 2021, he told Yalda Hakim of BBC News that he considered the Taliban "brothers".

 View on ISIS in Afghanistan

-Karzai, during an interview with Voice of America in April 2017, claimed that ISIS in Afghanistan is a tool for the United States.
-He further claimed that he does not differentiate at all between ISIS and the United States.
+Karzai, during an interview with Voice of America in April 2017, claimed that ISIS in Afghanistan was a tool for the United States.
+He further claimed that he did not differentiate at all between ISIS and the United States.

-During an interview with Fox News a few weeks later, Karzai claimed that ISIS in Afghanistan is a product of the United States.
+During an interview with Fox News a few weeks later, Karzai claimed that ISIS in Afghanistan was a product of the United States.
 He claimed that he routinely received reports regarding unmarked helicopters dropping supplies to support the terror faction.
 He asked for an explanation from the United States regarding the unmarked helicopter flights.
 He also claimed that the United States had made Afghanistan a testing ground for its weapons.

-In November 2017 during an interview with Al Jazeera, Karzai again criticized the United States.
+In November 2017, during an interview with Al Jazeera, Karzai again criticized the United States.
 He accused the United States of working with ISIS in Afghanistan.
-Moreover, he said that the United States government had allowed ISIS to flourish in Afghanistan and that it had used ISIS as an excuse to drop the GBU-43 (Mother of all Bombs) in Afghanistan.
+Moreover, he said that the United States government had allowed ISIS to flourish in Afghanistan and had used ISIS as an excuse to drop the GBU-43 (Mother of all Bombs) in Afghanistan.

 Karzai also accused Pakistan of supporting ISIS during an interview with ANI.